SysKitTeam/docs-spconsultant/how-to/compare-wizard/compare-web-applications.md

 ---
-title: Compare Web Applications
-description: >-
-  This section describes how to use SPDocKit Consultant to compare SharePoint farm web application configurations.
+description: This section describes how to use SPDocKit Consultant to compare SharePoint farm web application configurations.
-author: Tomislav Sirovec
-date: 18/6/2018
 ---

 # Compare Web Applications